 Asia, Australia/New Zealand, South America, Europe (project - related)

-Julian Orlishausen received his musical basic education at the Windsbacher Boy´s Choir.
+Julian Orlishausen received his basic music education at the Windsbacher Boy´s Choir.
 He completed his singing studies at the Wuerzburg University of Music by

 numerous masterclasses with famous singers such as Cheryl Studer, Francisco Araiza, Grace Bumbry, Michael Volle and Edda Moser.